Berkeley-MDes/tdf-fa23-Farehak/README.md

 In order to tackle the challenges mentioned above, I needed to follow below steps with experiments to find the right settings.
 The steps are as follows:
+-Creating the right knowledge set: It is really important to create the right knowledge set that contains all the relevant information regarding the projects.
+I reached the right number of information chunks that helped the bot differentiate between the two projects and their details.
+-Putting in specific instructions: I kept the instructions to the point and short.
+The instructions were linked to the knowledge set.
+-Setting optimal temperature level: the temperature level helps set the level of randomness needed in the output.
+-Setting optimal similarity level: the similarity level allows the bot to pull the right information out from the knowledge set.
+-Setting the right chat style: agentic or naive: For this project I chose the language style to be agentic as that provides the more focused outputs that relates to the entire chat and not just the recent question.

 ## SPECULATIONS